 5. Your baby may retain being high-strung or laidback.

 If your newborn reacts strongly to new things or stays completely calm, she may retain the high-strung or laid-back nature later in life.
-A study done by Harvard University tested how babies react to unfamiliar people and stimuli and found that the 10 percent that got the most upset and the 10 percent that were the calmest kept those traits later in life.5
+A study done by Harvard University researchers tested how babies react to unfamiliar people and stimuli and found that the 10 percent that got the most upset and the 10 percent that was the calmest kept those traits later in life.5

 6. They may keep their rebellious nature, depending on how you react.